Madeira: Country and Foreign Investment

-In the 1980s a deep sea port was constructed at Canical, 19 miles from Funchal, where only a fishing village had existed before and it was here that an industrial free trade zone was established.
-The industrial free trade zone now measures some 296 acres in size.
+In the 1980s a deep sea port was built at Caniçal, 19 miles north-east of Funchal, where before there was only a fishing village.
+The industrial free trade zone that was established there is now 138 hectares (340 acres).
 A large number of companies engaged in such diverse activities as foodstuffs, tobacco, metal works and electrical appliances have set up there.

-Since the establishment of the original Free Trade Zone, the concept has broadened out.
-With the active assistance of the Portuguese government, and the compliance of the EU, the Madeiran authorities have constructed an offshore sector known as the International Business Centre (MIBC).
+Since the establishment of the original free trade zone, the concept has broadened.
+With the active assistance of the Portuguese government, and the compliance of the EU, the Madeiran authorities have designated an offshore sector known as the Madeira International Business Centre (MIBC).
 This consists of four sections:

 - The Free Trade Zone, which came first, and was intended for use by manufacturing companies;

 - The International Services Centre, which has no exact location, but allows service companies associated with the Free Trade Zone to establish themselves anywhere in Madeira and take advantage of the Free Trade Zone's exemptions;

 - The Offshore Financial Centre, which provides an equivalent regime for banks, trust management and other financial sector companies; and

 - The Madeira Shipping Register, which provides for ships and shipping companies.

 The principal attraction of operating within the International Business Centre is that all entities licensed to operate there are entitled to highly attractive fiscal exemptions and reliefs offered under the Free Trade Zone legislation.
 See Offshore Legal and Tax Regimes for further details.